-So you want to know how to dehydrate spinach...
-Keep reading.
+So you want to know how to dehydrate spinach... keep reading!

-Spinach is widely known for its high nutritional value.
-It is rich in Vitamin A, and Vitamin C. It also contains Vitamin K1 and is packed with Folate.
+VITAMINS: Vitamin A, and Vitamin C. It also contains Vitamin K1 and is packed with Folate.

-In the mineral department, Spinach contains Calcium, although the oxalic acid it contains can inhibit calcium absorption.
+MINERALS: Calcium, although the oxalic acid it contains can inhibit calcium absorption.
 But don't let that put you off as spinach is a great source of Potassium and Magnesium, along with dietary fiber.

 This green leafy veggie is loaded with antioxidants such as Lutein, Zeaxanthin, and Beta-Carotene.